 The Crisis Stabilization Unit (CSU), opened in 2014, is a short-term crisis assessment and treatment program that assists patients during a mental health crisis.
 A child or adolescent who is experiencing acute symptoms of mental illness who requires 24-hour supervised crisis intervention is suitable for the unit.

 Rady Children’s Hospital-San Diego has been granted a one-year license to pilot the CSU in response to the growing need for inpatient psychiatric beds in the area.
-With the pilot status, patients must be seen at Rady Children’s Emergency Care Center — not at other area hospitals — in order to receive care.
+With the pilot status, patients must be seen at our Emergency Care Center — not at other area hospitals — in order to receive care.